 Side note: The coloring in some of these photos may seem a bit off but that’s only because the lighting outside was different when we took the photos.

 If we were to do it all again we’d use a clear coat sealer over top of the Dupli-Color Dashboard Spray Paint.
 This would help us by giving an extra layer of protection against dust, and yes the sickness too.
 If you have cats you know they can get sick so it’s best to keep things protected when possible.

-We also wouldn’t have kept our litter box up front.
-Then again we know living in a RV can be tight, so if you have to keep your litter box up front we’d suggest using a clear sealer… and probably using a litter box with the lid.
+We also wouldn’t have kept our litter box upfront.
+Then again we know living in an RV can be tight, so if you have to keep your litter box upfront we’d suggest using a clear sealer… and probably using a litter box with the lid.

 After doing a bit of research on clear sealers I’d go with the Rust-oleum Crystal Clear Enamel or something similar.
 It can be found near the Dupli-Color spray paint at Autozone or online.
 I do want to say that we haven’t used this product in this particular situation, so I’d test it on a small inconspicuous area before spraying your entire surface.
 If you have experience putting a clear coat over your painted dashboard we’d love it if you shared your results in the comments to help anyone else thinking about tackling this project.